plantain-00/select2-component/README.md

-keydown, keyup, keypress | (e: KeyboardEvent) => void | triggered when search input triggers keydown, keyup, keypress minimumInputLength | number? | if minimumInputLength = 3, only start searching when the user has input 3 or more characters maximumInputLength | number? | if maximumInputLength = 20, only allow terms up to 20 characters long
+keydown, keyup, keypress | (e: KeyboardEvent) => void | triggered when search input triggers keydown, keyup, keypress minimumInputLength | number? | if minimumInputLength = 3, only start searching when the user has input 3 or more characters maximumInputLength | number? | if maximumInputLength = 20, only allow terms up to 20 characters long keepSearchText | boolean? | keep search text when the dropdown opens

 ## select2 data structure